Your ADHD Brain Is Not Broken: It Simply Needs Traction and Direction

 You Are Not Broken.
 You Are Built Differently.

 If you have ADHD, your mind is not damaged.
 It is not deficient.
 It does not lack potential.
-You have a brain that is powerful, fast, intuitive, and capable of deep focus when conditions are right.
+You possess a brain that is powerful, fast, intuitive, and capable of deep focus when conditions are right.

 The goal is not to change who you are.
 The goal is to help your strengths finally work for you instead of against you.